skip to Main Content

 Your IRS Questions Answered Here…

-Question: I own a small business and in order to keep afloat, I did not send the IRS my employee’s withholding taxes for a few years.
+Question: I own a small business, and to keep afloat, I did not send the IRS my employee’s withholding taxes for a few years.
 How much trouble will I be in?

-Answer: Owing 941 payroll taxes is very different from owing personal income taxes.
-Not only can the IRS padlock the doors to your business, they can come after you personally, levy your bank accounts, confiscate your receivables and seize your property.
+Answer: Owing 941 payroll taxes differ greatly from owing personal income taxes.
+The IRS can padlock the doors to your business and come after you levy your bank accounts, confiscate your receivables, and seize your property.
 Scarier still is that it could turn into a criminal matter.
 Why?
-Because the money has already been deducted from your employee’s payroll checks; so it’s not your money to begin with!
+Because the money has already been deducted from your employee’s payroll checks; so it’s not your money, to begin with!
 The IRS will look at it as if you stole their money.
 Payroll tax delinquency is the IRS’s number one enforcement priority.

-You need to get help from an experienced professional who deals with the IRS every day.
-We can assess your situation and figure out the best way to protect you, and will take over all dealings with the IRS so you don’t have to.
+You need help from an experienced professional dealing with the IRS daily.
+We can assess your situation and figure out the best way to protect you and will take over all dealings with the IRS so you don’t have to.
 Don’t let them take everything you’ve worked so hard for; call us today!

-We at Lothamer Tax Resolution are experts in tax resolution and help taxpayers like you with their IRS Problems every day.
+We at Lothamer Tax Resolution are experts in tax resolution and help taxpayers like you with their daily IRS problems.

-We here at Lothamer Tax Resolution will make sure all your rights are protected!
+We here at Lothamer Tax Resolution will ensure all your rights are protected!

 Are You My Next Client of the Month?